Bishop Castle: Overview

-The site has become a tourist attraction, and RoadsideAmerica.com devoted a chapter to the castle and rated it "major fun" and describing it as, "one man's massive-obsessive labor of medieval fantasy construction".
-But it also issued a "parent's alert," warning potential visitors that Jim Bishop is "a tough-talking man with strong, extreme beliefs, and sometimes he expresses them bluntly and loudly.
+The site has become a tourist attraction.
+RoadsideAmerica.com devoted a chapter to the castle and rated it "major fun" and describing it as, "one man's massive-obsessive labor of medieval fantasy construction".
+But it also issued a "parent's alert," warning potential visitors that Jim Bishop was "a tough-talking man with strong, extreme beliefs, and sometimes he expresses them bluntly and loudly.
 If you and your children want to avoid potentially offensive rants (involving politics), you may want to steer clear."

 In the winter of 2014–15 a dispute developed over control of the castle after Jim Bishop and his wife Phoebe were both diagnosed with cancer, and David Merrill, who Jim "considered a friend," was made a trustee of Bishop Castle.
-According to Westword.com website, Merrill turned the site "into Castle Church—for the Redemption, according to the Custer County Clerk and Recorder's Office".
-Since then, the Bishops have "spent $20,000 trying to get a clear title to Bishop Castle, and to get Merrill's name off all paperwork."
+According to Westword.com website, Merrill turned the site into "Castle Church—for the Redemption", according to the Custer County Clerk and Recorder's Office.
+The Bishops "spent $20,000 trying to get a clear title to Bishop Castle, and to get Merrill's name off all paperwork."
+This was resolved with Merrill no longer on the paperwork.

 A song about the castle, called "Fire Breathing Dragon," is featured on the 2017 album, The Castle Builder, by English musician Kid Carpet.

-On March 28, 2018, a fire ignited on the Bishop Castle property, disintegrating the gift shop and a guest house.
-The fire is speculated to be electrical, and did not damage the castle itself (which is mostly made of stone).
+On March 28, 2018, a fire occurred on the Bishop Castle property, destroying the gift shop and a guest house.
+The fire is speculated to have been caused by an electrical fault.
+It did not damage the castle itself (which is mostly made of stone).
 Despite the fire, the attraction re-opened to the public later that week, while being supported with donations and volunteer labor.

+Jim Bishop died on November 21, 2024, in Pueblo, Colorado, at the age of 80.
+His son Dan took over as the castle's caretaker.